Magic Circle (law firms): Relationship with the Silver Circle

 The Silver Circle is an informal term for perceived elite corporate law firms headquartered in the United Kingdom that are the main competitors for the Magic Circle in the United Kingdom.
 The term was coined by The Lawyer magazine in 2005 in response to the pre-existing term, Magic Circle.
 These firms have a lower turnover than the members of the Magic Circle, but consistently have an average profits per equity partner (PEP) and average revenue per lawyer (RPL) far above the UK average (and, in some instances, higher than members of the Magic Circle).
 Contrary to what the term Silver Circle may suggest, there is no Golden Circle.

 Impact of globalisation and relevance of the term

 UK law firms, including Magic Circle law firms, have experienced increased competition from US law firms both domestically (from US law firms with a UK presence) and internationally.

 In 2013, The Lawyer argued that the term Magic Circle would lose its relevance, becoming "outmoded": "It will remain an easy shorthand to denote the UK-heritage firms with the biggest revenues, the most international work and which consistently outperform the rest of the [UK] market on profitability."
-It was argued that by 2023 global law firms will rather be split between the Global Elite law firms, International Business law firms and Super Boutique law firms.
+It was argued that by 2023 global law firms would rather be split between the Global Elite law firms, International Business law firms and Super Boutique law firms.